Britain's Got Talent: Semi-finals and Final

 The finals operate in a similar manner to the semi-finals, though all participants in this stage compete primarily to win votes from the public with either a new routine, or on some occasions, an enhanced version of their original audition performance.
 The judges can still buzz and give opinions on the performance they view, but have little impact on the public's voting intention.
 Once the public vote has been completed (once all finalists have performed and the votes verified and counted), the hosts announce who is placed as the top two acts of the vote, before revealing the winner who received the most votes from the public.
-Finalists who win receive a cash prize, and a place in the Royal Variety Performance later that year.
+The winner receives a cash prize, and a place in the Royal Variety Performance later that year.

 For the show's scheduling, the live episodes are usually arranged to take place over the course of a week, semi-finals for each weekday, and the live final aired on either the Saturday or Sunday of the weekend.
 Exceptions to this were in both the seventh and eighth series, the live final aired a week after the semi-finals had been completed, and in the fourteenth series, where due to the COVID-19 pandemic, the semi-final episodes were all pre-recorded and aired weekly on Saturday nights, with the live final following a week after the semi-finals had finished.
 In the first three series, the live semi-finals were aired as single 90 minute editions featuring both performances and results whilst the live final (apart from the first series) was shown in two parts, the first part featured the live performances from the finalists with the results announced in a separate broadcast later that evening.
 From series four until series thirteen, the semi-finals were altered and adopted the two show format featuring a 90 minute performance episode and a half-hour results episode, with another ITV programme, usually an episode of Coronation Street, airing inbetween whilst the public vote took place.
 The live final during this period (apart from the fifth series) was merged into a single bumper edition, often running for around two and a half hours.
 Beginning from the third series, guest performers appeared on the show to give a performance; from the following series, when the semi-finals adopted the two show format, the results episode always featured a guest performer slot before the voting closed.
 In series fourteen, when the semi-finals aired weekly, each semi-final episode aired as a single two-hour edition.
 For the fifteenth series, the semi-finals returned to being shown live across a single week, but maintained the single two-hour episode format from the previous series.
+From Series 18, the semi-finals were again broadcast weekly on Saturday nights.